Intel MCS-51: Register windows

-The 32 bytes in IRAM from 0x00–0x1F contains space for four eight-byte register windows, which the 8 registers R0–R7 map to.
+The 32 bytes in IRAM from 0x00 to 0x1F contain space for four 8-byte register windows, which the eight registers R0–R7 map to.
 The currently active window is determined by a two-bit address contained in the program status word.

 Bit registers

-The 16 bytes (128 bits) at IRAM locations 0x20–0x2F contains space for 128 1-bit registers, which are separately addressable as bit registers 00-7F.
+The 16 bytes (128 bits) at IRAM locations 0x20–0x2F contain space for 128 1-bit registers, which are separately addressable as bit registers 00–7F.

-The remaining bit registers, addressed as 80-FF, are mapped onto the 16 special function registers 80, 88, 90, 98, ..., F0 and F8 (those whose addresses are multiples of 8), and therefore include the bits comprising the accumulators A, B and program status word PSW.
-The register window address, being bits 3 and 4 on PSW, is itself addressable as bit registers D3 and D4, respectively; while the carry bit C (or CY), at bit 7 of the PSW, is addressable as bit register D7.
+The remaining bit registers, addressed as 80–FF, are mapped onto the 16 special function registers 80, 88, 90, 98, ..., F0 and F8 (those whose addresses are multiples of 8), and therefore include the bits comprising the accumulators A, B and program status word PSW.
+The register window address, being bits 3 and 4 of the PSW, is itself addressable as bit registers D3 and D4 respectively; while the carry bit C (or CY), at bit 7 of the PSW, is addressable as bit register D7.

 Program memory

 Program memory (PMEM, though less common in usage than IRAM and XRAM) is up to 64 KB of read-only memory, starting at address 0 in a separate address space.
 It may be on- or off-chip, depending on the particular model of chip being used.
 Program memory is read-only, though some variants of the 8051 use on-chip flash memory and provide a method of re-programming the memory in-system or in-application.

 In addition to code, it is possible to store read-only data such as lookup tables in program memory, retrieved by the MOVC A,@A+DPTR or MOVC A,@A+PC instructions.
 The address is computed as the sum of the 8-bit accumulator and a 16-bit register (PC or DPTR).

 Special jump and call instructions (AJMP and ACALL) slightly reduce the size of code that accesses local (within the same 2 KB) program memory.

-When code larger than 64K is required, a common system makes the code bank-switched, with general-purpose I/O selecting the upper address bits.
+When code larger than 64 KB is required, a common system makes the code bank-switched, with general-purpose I/O selecting the upper address bits.
 Some 8051 compilers make provisions to automatically access paged code.
-In these systems the interrupt vectors and paging table are placed in the first 32K of code, and are always resident.
+In these systems, the interrupt vectors and paging table are placed in the first 32 KB of code and are always resident.